Each year, Canada welcomes about 260,000 people. We are a welcoming and attractive country. (Take a look at these incredible Immigration Statistics!)

 People come here for various reasons, either they want to visit study or work in Canada.
-When I decided to move to Montreal, I was not exactly sure of the things to do to get a visa from Canada.
+When I decided to move to Montreal, I was not exactly sure what I needed to do to get a visa from Canada.
 I looked through internet but all I could find were old articles or dubious blogs.

 I decided to write an article introducing the different visas offered to move to Canada.